I support the real news because they deal with real issues, not meaningless articles and sound bites - Gary

 Log in and tell us why you support TRNN

 David Cay Johnston was called by The Washington Monthly, "one of this country's most important journalists" and the Oregonian newspaper says his work is the equal of the great muckrakers Lincoln Steffens, Ida Tarbell and Upton Sinclair.

 Johnston won a Pulitzer Prize in 2001 for his exposes of tax loopholes and inequities.
-After the San Jose Mercury hired him as its youngest staff writer when he was just 19 years old, Johnston spent 40 years as an investigative reporter for that paper and the Detroit Free Press, Los Angeles Times, Philadelphia Inquirer end of the New York Times, where he got his Pulitzer.
+After the San Jose Mercury hired him as its youngest staff writer when he was just 19 years old, Johnston spent 40 years as an investigative reporter for that paper and the Detroit Free Press, Los Angeles Times, Philadelphia Inquirer and The New York Times, where he got his Pulitzer.

 His trilogy on hidden aspects of the American economy - Perfectly Legal, Free Lunch and The Fine Print - revealed from official government and corporate materials the massive upward redistribution of income and wealth over the last 33 years.
 DIVIDED: The Perils of Our Growing Inequality, an anthology that he edited, will be published in April by The New Press.